projectcontour/community/QUALITY.md

 To the best of my knowledge, Contour has not been tested by scaling the numbers of Envoy clients.
 Since Contour can be deployed in an active-active configuration, more Contour instances may be needed for large clusters that have a lot of Envoy processes.

+You can find additional information on Envoy and Contour resource limits [here](https://projectcontour.io/guides/resource-limits/)

 ## Code size breakdown

 The following table shows the breakdown of the code in the Contour repository, reported by [scc](https://github.com/boyter/scc).
 This includes Contour itself, the documentation (multiple versioned copies), deployment YAML and tooling scripts.